The Right of Way (1931 film)

-The Right of Way is a 1931 American pre-Code film directed by Frank Lloyd and produced and distributed by First National Pictures.
-It stars Conrad Nagel and Loretta Young.
-The story was filmed previously in 1915 and in 1920.
+The Right of Way is a 1930 American pre-Code film, released in 1931, directed by Frank Lloyd and produced and distributed by First National Pictures.
+It stars Conrad Nagel and Loretta Young --then only 17-- in one of her first talking roles.
+The story was filmed previously in 1915 and in 1920.This version maintains the expressionist, melodramatic style of the silent era, utilizing intertitles between scenes.

+Plot

+Snobbish attorney Charles 'Beauty' Steele loses his wife due to his drinking and his airs at the same time that his brother-in-law absconds with funds belonging to one of Steele's clients.
+In search of the thief, Steele is attacked and left for dead.
+He is rescued by a kindly couple, but suffers from amnesia.
+He starts life afresh and is happy, until the return of his memory sends him back to resolve his old involvements.

 Preservation status

 A copy of The Right of Way is preserved at the Library of Congress.